 Making an unlawful arrest or conducting an illegal search violates your constitutional rights.
 If you believe that the police officer lacked probable cause for an arrest, your attorney can file a motion to dismiss for lack of probable cause.
 You can challenge the legal grounds and factual basis for probable cause.

-After an arrest, contact a Cincinnati criminal defense attorney from our law firm, Suhre & Associates, LLC, as soon as possible at (513) 333-0014.
+After an arrest, contact a Cincinnati criminal defense attorney from our law firm, Suhre & Associates DUI and Criminal Defense Lawyers, as soon as possible at (513) 333-0014.
 Your attorney will investigate the circumstances of your arrest to determine if law enforcement officers or the prosecutor violated your civil rights.
 A lawyer will also protect your legal right to a fair outcome in your criminal case.